 Our motive to remain happy at all times changes and is becoming difficult to maintain.
 “With depression becoming a more than common occurrence, often with debilitating consequences, trying to enhance your mood may no longer merely be the pursuit of happiness, but rather a matter of survival," says Brent.

 What makes you happy or sad is entirely down to who you are, your own unique circumstances, state of health and being, according to Brent.
 "Don’t fall into the trap of thinking you should have or should do something in order to be happy, though."

 Here are his three tips on avoiding and handling a bad mood:

 One – We should stop having high expectations and putting pressure on ourselves as it can lead to severe depression and potentially cause mental illness.

-Two – Stop chasing for happiness, instead, learn to control your emotions so when feeling not so great, things do not get out of hand.
+Two – Stop chasing happiness, instead, learn to control your emotions so when you're not feeling so great, things do not get out of hand.

 Three - Assess your life, who you are and what makes you happy and keeps you at peace.
 Once you have found it, stick to it and always revert back to it when a bad mood swings by.

 How do you cope with your bad mood?
 Share your methods with us here.

 Sign up to W24’s newsletters so you don't miss out on any of our stories and giveaways.